Musk says he would reverse Twitter's ban of Donald Trump

-LONDON (AP) — Elon Musk said he will reverse Twitter’s permanent ban of former President Donald Trump should the Tesla CEO complete his accepted offer to acquire the social media company for $44 billion.
+LONDON (AP) — Elon Musk said Twitter would reverse its ban of former President Donald Trump if his purchase of the social media company goes through, signaling just how permissive the platform could become toward free speech under his ownership.

-Musk, speaking virtually at a Future of the Car summit hosted by the Financial Times, said Twitter’s Trump ban was a “morally bad decision” and “foolish in the extreme.”
-He said permanent bans of Twitter accounts should be rare and reserved for accounts that are scams or automated bots.
+Speaking virtually at an auto conference, Musk said Tuesday that Twitter's ban of Trump following the Jan.
+6, 2021 insurrection at the U.S. Capitol was a “morally bad decision” and “foolish in the extreme.”

-“I think that was a mistake because it alienated a large part of the country and did not ultimately result in Donald Trump not having a voice,” Musk said.
-“So I think this may end up being frankly worse than having a single forum where everyone can debate.
-I guess the answer is that I would reverse the permanent ban.”
+“I think that was a mistake because it alienated a large part of the country and did not ultimately result in Donald Trump not having a voice,” said Musk, adding that he preferred temporary suspensions and other narrowly tailored punishments for content that is illegal or otherwise “destructive to the world."

-Musk has repeatedly criticized Twitter’s content moderation decisions, including the Trump ban, but had mostly avoided saying what he would do about Trump’s account until he was pressed for more details Tuesday by Peter Campbell, a Financial Times automotive correspondent.
-Twitter banned Trump's account in January 2021 for “incitement of violence” following the Jan.
-6 insurrection at the U.S. Capitol.
+Twitter co-founder and former CEO Jack Dorsey voiced his agreement in a Tuesday tweet in which he said “generally permanent bans are a failure of ours and don’t work.”

 People are also reading…